maxdevos49/vector/README.md

-# Vector 3D library
+# Vector 1D/2D/3D library

-A simple light weight vector library with vector utilities functions.
-Vectors are simple object literals and individual components can be.
-All utilities are immutable and return a new vector literal.
+A simple light weight vector library with vector utility functions.
+All utilities are immutable and return a new vector object literal.

 ## Example
 ```ts